konfuzio-ai/konfuzio-sdk/docs/coordinates_system.md

 The size of a page of a document can be obtained in the document object.
 The format is [width, height].

-- 'original_size' corresponds to the size of the of the uploaded document (which can be a PDF file or an image.).
+- 'original_size' corresponds to the size of the uploaded document (which can be a PDF file or an image.).
   The bounding boxes of the annotations are based on this size.
    E.g.: original_size = [372.48, 463.68]